 “Everyone was asking me left and right, ‘When are you going to get married?’” reveals Jessica Wilson, a very different girl to the one before September 14, 2019 (The Proposal).
 As we atelier-hopped, there’s a contentment to her demeanour, a disposition that says everything is going according to her plan.
 “It’s not a question I had the answer to,” the British-Filipina beauty says with a shrug.
 “Someday soon?
 I couldn’t answer more than that.
 And then my cousin got engaged the same year, earlier in January, and people started asking us even more,” she continued, her voice trailing off into what is happily now a non-issue.

-By the time the handsome couple wed in Salzburg, Austria, on September 26 this year, they will be celebrating eight glorious “we just knew” years together.
+The couple had planned to wed in Salzburg, Austria, on September 26 this year, but of course plans have changed.
+This 2020 they will be celebrating eight glorious “we just knew” years together.
 And the meet-cute?
 It is so adorable it could be an episode in How I Met Your Mother.
 Jessica “Jess” Wilson, co-founder of mega make-up brand Sunnies Face, met the German-born Moritz Gastl, VP of Growth, First Circle (a Philippine-based SME lending startup) in September 2011 at a student bar in Maastricht, Netherlands.
 At the time, Wilson was an exchange student from Sydney University, and was based in the country for three months.
 “I didn’t understand a lot he was saying because his English wasn’t as good as it is now but we talked the whole night,” she fondly recalls.
 Five hours later, long after all their friends had left, they reluctantly said their goodbyes and exchanged numbers.